fergonco/MusicJargon/docs/reference.md

 	repeat <label_name> <times>

 Where *label_name* is the label to jump to and times is the number of times it has to jump.

+And when there is such a chord sequence it is possible to define sequences of single notes based on the notes of a chord of the sequence:

+	ts      = time signature 6/8
+	r       = rhythm [XxxXxx] on ts
+	whole   = rhythm [x] on ts
+	chords  = sequence C4EG EGB FAC5 E4G♯B

+	voices    | fingered_bass                 | overdrive_guitar
+	dynamics  | f                             | p
+	tempo 120 |                               |
+	          | 1 2 3 2 3 1 of chords(0) on r | chords(0) on r
+	          | 1 2 3 2 3 1 of chords(1) on r | chords(1) on r
+	          | 1 2 3 2 3 1 of chords(2) on r | chords(2) on r
+	          | 1 2 3 2 3 1 of chords(3) on r | chords(3) on r

+## List of functions

+### arpeggio

+Generates a sequence of the arpeggiated notes of a chord.
+It receives a chord parameter and an optional string with the 1-based indices of the notes in the chord to use:

+	beat         = rhythm [xxxx] on 4/4
+	subbeat      = rhythm [XxXxXxXx] on 4/4
+	chords       = sequence D4GB EAC5 E4GB CEG
+	voices    | piano "right hand"                            | drums "right hand"
+			  | arpeggio(chords{0}, "12323")       on subbeat | crash + hihat on beat
+			  | arpeggio(chords{1})                on subbeat | hihat on beat

+### transpose8

+Transposes the input sequence a number of octaves.
+It receives a note sequence and a number as a parameter:

+	beat         = rhythm [xxxx] on 4/4
+	subbeat      = rhythm [XxXxXxXx] on 4/4
+	chords       = sequence D4GB EAC5 E4GB CEG
+	voices    | piano "right hand"                                    | drums "right hand"
+			  | transpose8(arpeggio(chords{0}, "12323"), 1 on subbeat | crash + hihat on beat
+			  | transpose8(arpeggio(chords{1})        ), 1 on subbeat | hihat on beat

+### chordNotes

+Takes a chord and a list of numbers that are interpreted as 1-based indices on the notes of the chord and returns these as a pitched sequence:

+	' C C E E G G
+	chordNotes(CEG, 1, 1, 2, 2, 3, 3)

+### concat

+Returns a sequence resulting of the concatenation of two or more sequences.
+When matching a rhythm, if the sequence is to short, only the last sequence will be rolled over.

+	' One crash and 7 hihats
+	concat(crash, hihat) on [XxXxXxXx]

 ## Instruments